Sufficient Conditions for Error Distance Reduction in the (\ell^2)-norm Trust Region between Minimizers of Local Nonconvex Multivariate Quadratic Approximates: Introduction

-{Notice that the quadratic functions \(f\) and \(Q\) refer to the quadratic model functions in trust-region algorithms\footnote{One should mention that \(f\) is not the objective function, although it can be in cases where we want to minimize a quadratic function.
-The quadratic functions \(f\) and \(Q\) are both quadratic models appearing in the trust-region subproblem.}.} These values can be chosen such that when two trust-region steps are executed starting from $\x_{0}$, the distance between the trust-region solutions referring to the functions $f$ and $Q$ obtained at the second step is smaller than or equal to the distance between the two solutions obtained at the first step.
+{Notice that the quadratic functions \(f\) and \(Q\) refer to the local quadratic approximate functions in trust-region algorithms. \revc{One should mention that \(f\) is not the original objective function, although it can be in cases where we want to minimize a quadratic function.
+The quadratic functions \(f\) and \(Q\) are both local quadratic approximate functions appearing in the trust-region subproblem}.} These values can be chosen such that when two trust-region steps are executed starting from $\x_{0}$, the distance between the trust-region solutions referring to the functions $f$ and $Q$ obtained at the second step is smaller than or equal to the distance between the two solutions obtained at the first step.

-In a word, the distance between the minimizers of two non-convex quadratic functions in the corresponding trust regions will reduce in some cases.
-This note derives the sufficient conditions for such cases.
+In a word, the distance between the minimizers of two {nonconvex} quadratic functions in the corresponding trust regions will reduce in some cases.
+This paper derives the sufficient conditions for such cases.